ScaleSec/project_lockdown/README.md

 Edit `terraform.tfvars` and add an entry in `enabled_modules` for the desired function.

-Functions not in this mapping will not be enabled and will just be skipped.
+Functions not specified in this mapping will not be enabled and will be skipped.
 This uses a single module.